jirikostiha/godot-sharp-some/src/GodotSharpSome.Drawing2D/readme.md

 # Godot Sharp Some - Drawing 2D

-Is set of general extensions for custom drawing API in Godot engine version 4.0 and higher.
+Is set of general extensions for custom drawing API in Godot engine.

 ## CanvasItemExtensions